-Under the No Project Alternative, recent development trends within the Burbank to Los Angeles Project Section are anticipated to continue, leading to temporary and permanent effects on low-income and/or minority populations within the RSA.
+Under the No Project Alternative, recent development trends within the Burbank to Los Angeles Project Section are anticipated to continue, leading to temporary and permanent effects on low-income and/or minority populations within the EJ RSA.
 Existing land would be converted for residential, commercial, and industrial development, as well as for transportation infrastructure, to accommodate future growth.
 Population growth and associated development pressures could result in disturbances to low-income and/or minority populations during temporary construction activities and permanent operations.
-Planned development and transportation projects that would occur as part of the No Project Alternative would likely include the implementation of various forms of mitigation to avoid or minimize potential impacts on low-income and/or minority populations and the resources they rely upon.
+Planned development and transportation projects that would occur as part of the No Project Alternative would undergo individual environmental review in order to identify and minimize effects to affected communities, including potential disproportionate adverse impacts on low-income and/or minority populations.